plone/documentation/docs/backend/upgrading/version-specific-migration/p4x-to-p5x-upgrade.md

 Choose the {guilabel}`Export the configuration registry schemata` check-box and click the {guilabel}`Export selected steps` button.

-The registry.xml file will contain entries like this
+The {file}`registry.xml` file will contain entries like the following:

 ```xml
 <record name="plone.available_editors"